surniaulula/wpsso-google-merchant-feed/README.md

 <!-- about -->

-<p>The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).</p>
+<p>The WPSSO Google Merchant Feeds add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).</p>

-<p>There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all available product information in the language (aka locale) requested.</p>
+<p>There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds add-on automatically retrieves all available product information in the language (aka locale) requested.</p>

-<p>A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
+<p>A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and additional WooCommerce product attributes are fully supported.</p>

-<p><strong>A Google Merchant Feed for each language:</strong></p>
+<p><strong>An XML feed for each language:</strong></p>

-<p>An XML feed for your WooCommerce, Easy Digital Downloads, and custom products is automatically available for each installed WordPress language.</p>
+<p>Google Merchant Feeds for your WooCommerce, Easy Digital Downloads, and custom products are automatically available for each installed WordPress language.</p>

-<p>After activating the WPSSO Google Merchant Feed add-on, see the SSO &gt; Google Merchant Feed settings page for a complete list of available XML feed URLs.</p>
+<p>After activating the WPSSO Google Merchant Feeds add-on, see the SSO &gt; Google Merchant Feeds settings page for a complete list of available feed URLs.</p>

 <!-- /about -->

-<p><strong>Google Merchant Feed supported attributes:</strong></p>
+<p><strong>Google Merchant Feeds supported attributes:</strong></p>

 <ul>
 <li>ID <code>&#91;id&#93;</code></li>